-When you join a pack it is your responsibility to stay with the pack until the end of the tour, or until you advise the pack leader that you are leaving.
+When you join a group ride it is your responsibility to stay with the group until the end of the ride, or until you advise the Group Leader that you are leaving.
 At the same time, most OBC rides have a “no drop” policy: the group is responsible for ensuring they don’t drop members during a ride.

-It is important that you become familiar with the terminology and techniques of group riding.
+It is important that you be familiar with the basic terminology and techniques of group riding.
 This will enable you to be an effective member of the “team,” know what to do, and know what the other riders are, or should be, doing.